After Forever (album)

 After Forever is the fifth and final studio album by Dutch symphonic metal band After Forever.
-It was released in the United States on 28 September 2007.
+It was released in the United States on 28 September 2007 under Nuclear Blast Records, their first album with the label.
 The album reached No. 6 on the Dutch album charts.

 A 15th anniversary edition, with remastered songs and both previously released bonus tracks "Lonely" and "Sweet Enclosure", was released on 27 May 2022.